nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 If the search request specifies unsupported parameter values in the request, this error will be thrown.

 #### masterIdentifier parameter ####
-Where masterIdentifier is a search term both the system and value parameters must be supplied.
+Where masterIdentifier is a search term both the system and value parameters MUST be supplied.

 #### _summary parameter ####
-The _summary parameter must have a value of “count”.
-If it is anything else then an error should be returned to the client.
+The _summary parameter MUST have a value of “count”.
+If it is anything else then an error SHOULD be returned to the client.

 If the _summary parameter is provided then the only other param that it can be used with is the optional _format param.
-If any other parameters are provided then an error should be returned to the client.
+If any other parameters are provided then an error SHOULD be returned to the client.

 -->
 ### Payload business rules ###